 Discover the training programs conducting and learning how to conduct research:

-It allows young doctors (former interns or clinical leaders) that have already obtained a Master 2 in research to complete their training in research by doing a PhD in science under the supervision of a researcher in an Imagine Institute lab.
+It allows young doctors, pharmacists, veterinarians that have already obtained a Master 2 in research to complete their training in research by doing a PhD in science under the supervision of a researcher in an Imagine Institute lab.
 Learn more about the program.

 Time for research:

 It brings together clinicians of clinical or fundamental research developed at Image by giving them a “time for research”, during which their work is delegated to another doctor so they can carry out their research projects.
 Learn more about the program.